Techoplite/Axess/README.md

 # Project State
-At the moment, the Teacher side of the project has been implemented through a first iteration, giving a first prototype of the final result.
+At the current stage, the Teacher side of the project has been implemented through a first iteration, giving an initial prototype of the final result.
 The next step will be to implement the Student side, and finally an authentication system.

 # Installation